Keeping What What We Make Away From the Tax-man

 The furor over the Tea Party movement has been quite exciting.
 While I love watching government officials and their sycophantic propagandists energetically denounce people for daring to suggest that people should be permitted to keep their earnings, I, like others, think the protests – in and of themselves – are insufficient to meaningfully change the vampire economy that has seized the U.S. in its fangs.

 The people protesting are not, however, wrong.
 The basis of a free society is the independence of the people: their ability to choose how to conduct their lives, what professions they will pursue, where they will live, how they will order their lives.
 The more resources a person has at their disposal, the wider the range of choices available to them.
 Freedom from taxation is as fundamental a human right as choosing whom we love.
+Obviously, for the majority of us, freedom from taxation will never actually happen, instead if you’re wanting to have more resources at your disposal, and have a wider range of choices available to do as you please in your life, instead of no longer wanting to pay taxes – taking a look at something like these 8 tricks to improve your finances could possibly leave you feeling more fulfilled as well as more financially stable.
+At the end of the day those taxes help your government and people that are much less fortunate, so why would you want to stop paying them?

 The protesters are, however, seemingly oblivious to the real problem, the control the state has over the institutions of finance, banking and trade.
-It is this control that not only allows the state to plunder without any limits, but also encourages people to acquire wealth through dishonest means – through rent seeking, wealth distribution, or other forms of special privilege.
+It is this control that not only allows the state to plunder without any limits, but also encourages people to acquire wealth through dishonest means – through rent-seeking, wealth distribution, or other forms of special privilege.

-If we wish to be a free people, we must build the institutions and the cultural habits that encourage individuals to amass these resources through peaceful commerce and production.
+If we wish to be a free people, we must build the institutions and cultural habits that encourage individuals to amass these resources through peaceful commerce and production.
 The fundamental act by which people stockpile these resources is called saving.
 In a simple economy, such as an agrarian one, the importance of having people stockpiling seed-corn, or hay for feeding their herds during winters or periods of famine is obvious to everyone.

 The story of the 20th and 21st centuries are, if nothing else, the capture of the banking system by the state.
 It is becoming increasingly difficult for people to amass wealth that is securely theirs.
 Bank accounts can be confiscated.
 Their money can be held hostage via a banking holiday.
 Regulators can learn intimate details of the private affairs of individuals by reviewing the banks’ records.